 Plus you can easily pay an exorbitant amount for these sessions – the cost to see a real person in there clinic or offices.

-In essence the key to successful hypnotherapy is whether the person really wants to quit and whether the hypnotherapist can successfully customise the course to the individual.
+In essence the key to successful hypnotherapy is whether the person really wants to quit and whether the hypnotherapist can successfully customize the course to the individual.

 Smoking addiction is never a simple situation to deal with, and may be made more difficult by the subject having to deal with other issues at the same time such as family or money problems.
 This can affect the outcome, and the hypnotherapist may need to take all this into account.

-CDs / DVDs, tapes and podcasts offering quit-smoking self-hypnotherapy have no capacity for customising a quit smoking program to the individual.
+CDs / DVDs, tapes and podcasts offering quit-smoking self-hypnotherapy have no capacity for customizing a smoking cessation program to the individual.
 They also do not deal with the nicotine addiction side of quitting smoking.

 If you are a smoker, you will probably know how difficult it can be to quit once and for all.
 The thought that there might be a solution for us [smokers] captures every smoker’s imagination.